Note: This session has passed. Click here to view recordings and other resources from this event.

 With spring upon us, many of us feel the familiar yearning to get outside and connect with family, friends, and neighbours.
 In the midst of a global pandemic, social distancing has equated to feelings of social isolation which can be particularly pronounced for LGBTQ2S+ students.
-With impacts on social and health services, cancelled Pride events, and a lack of opportunity to engage with fellow community members face-to-face, how are students staying connected and what are the biggest issues they’re currently facing?
+With impacts to social and health services, cancelled Pride events, and a lack of opportunity to engage with fellow community members face-to-face, how are students staying connected?

 Kirstin McLaughlin (she/her) is an LGBTQ2S+ nurse educator with Camosun College on the traditional territories of the Lkwungen and W̱SÁNEĆ peoples.
 An LGBTQ2S+ advocate and activist, prior to moving to Vancouver Island Kirstin was the Chair of the Diversity Advisory Committee for the City of Kamloops, Kamloops Pride Past President, and the BC Winter Games first-ever Inclusion Chair in 2018.
 She is delighted to work with, and in service to, post-secondary students and LGBTQ2S+ community members.